crypto-org-chain/chain-docs/docs/wallets/client-cli.md

 ### Receive Funds

-To receive funds, you will need to present the sender your address and view key, they can be obtained by:
+To receive funds, you will need to present your **address** and **view key** to the sender; these can be obtained by:

 #### Create Transfer Address

-If you haven't create a transfer address before, or you want to create a new address to receive funds:
+If you have not create a transfer address before, or you would like to create a new address to receive funds,

 ```bash
 $ ./bin/client-cli address new --name Default --type Transfer